BrahMap quick start guide¶

 observations=sim.observations, # List of observations from litebird_sim

-component="tod", # TOD component to be used in map-making
+components="tod", # TOD component to be used in map-making

 inv_noise_cov_operator=inv_cov, # Inverse noise covariance operator